MicrosoftDocs/cloud-adoption-framework/docs/ready/landing-zone/design-area/identity-access-landing-zones.md

 ### RBAC recommendations

 - Use [Azure RBAC](/azure/role-based-access-control/overview) to manage data plane access to resources, if possible.
-Examples of data plane endpoints are Azure Key Vault, a storage account, or an SQL database.
+Examples of data plane endpoints are Azure Key Vault, a storage account, or an SQL Database.

 - Don't add users directly to Azure resource scopes.
 Direct user assignments circumvent centralized management, making it more difficult to prevent unauthorized access to restricted data.
 Instead, add users to defined roles, and assign the roles to resource scopes.